sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 5. An ace pilot for the other side that you clashed with but now see as an old friend.
 6. A wingman that you flew with on numerous missions.
 7. A co-pilot that made a critical error and blamed you, losing you your job.
-8. A former lover who couldnít handle the long-distance relationship but stayed your friend.
+8. A former lover who couldn√≠t handle the long-distance relationship but stayed your friend.
 9. A former employer that fired you after you learned and protested over what they were smuggling on your ship.
 10. A diplomat you personally transported for several years.

 **Pilot Mementos**

-1. A pebble from every world youíve set foot on.
+1. A pebble from every world you√≠ve set foot on.
-2. A lever head from the first ship you ever flew that you always install into whatever youíre flying.
+2. A lever head from the first ship you ever flew that you always install into whatever you√≠re flying.
 3. A picture of a lost love that you clip onto your viewscreen.
 4. A retro bobblehead toy you like to put on your dashboard.
-5. An old fashioned pilotís jacket that belonged to your ancestor.
+5. An old fashioned pilot√≠s jacket that belonged to your ancestor.
 6. An embarrassing tattoo you and your buddies got during flight training.
-7. A handful of bizarre colorful collectables you bought off-world (youíre not entirely sure what they are.)
+7. A handful of bizarre colorful collectables you bought off-world (you√≠re not entirely sure what they are.)
 8. A tangled bit of wreckage from a ship you crashed.
-9. Pilotís lounge passes for every major spaceport.
+9. Pilot√≠s lounge passes for every major spaceport.
 10. A toy spaceship you played with as a child, the same type of ship you later flew.

 ## Preserver